AyAggarwal/AyAggarwal/README.md

 # Hi, I'm Ayush! 👋

 I’m a **Software Engineer** who loves building distributed systems with **Rust**, **Go**, and cloud technologies.
 I've been in Web3 since 2019 and I believe in Bitcoin, Smart Contracts, and the power of Liquidity.
-I'm also very keen on AI Agents and primarily use Cursor for my development projects.
-I'm optimistic about the future of AI in Robotics, Agents, and Trading
+I'm optimistic about the future of AI in Robotics, Agents, and Trading.

 Previously at **Predicate**, **LiquiFi**, **Knox Networks**, **Algorand**, and **Ripple**.
 Alum of **UC Berkeley** (EECS).